tallakt/spliner/README.markdown

 Spliner is a Ruby library to perform cubic spline interpolation based on provided key points (X1, Y1), (X2, Y2), ... , (Xn,Yn)

+It also supports extrapolation outside the provided range of X values.

 Installation
 ------------